TarsierMessenger/TarsierMessenger/README.md

 We use GitHub for bug and progress tracking.
 Please search the existing issues for your bug and create a new one if the issue is not yet tracked!

 ## Building
-Instructions on how to setup your development environment and build TextSecure can be found in BUILDING.md.
+Instructions on how to setup your development environment and build Tarsier can be found in BUILDING.md.

 ## Documentation
 Looking for documentation?
 Check out the wiki!